megaphone image

 Our 100th Episode: Highlighting MEFA’s Past, Present, and Future

-It’s our 100th episode.
-Host Jonathan Hughes first talks with co-host Julie Shields-Rutyna about the previous 99 episodes of the MEFA Podcast and how MEFA helps listeners plan, save, and pay for college and reach financial goals.
-Then Jonanthan shares clips from past conversations with some of the podcast’s favorite guests, and highlights some of MEFA’s key programs, guidance, and insights.
-Finally, Jonathan sits down with MEFA’s Executive Director Tom Graf who discusses the podcast, MEFA’s accomplishments, and where MEFA is headed.
+It’s the 100th episode of the MEFA Podcast!
+Host Jonathan Hughes sits down with MEFA’s Executive Director Tom Graf who discusses the podcast, MEFA’s accomplishments, and where MEFA is headed.
+Jonathan is then joined by co-host Julie Shields-Rutyna to discuss the previous 99 episodes of the MEFA Podcast and how MEFA helps listeners plan, save, and pay for college and reach financial goals.
+You’ll hear clips from past conversations with some of the podcast’s favorite guests, and learn about some of MEFA’s key programs, guidance, and insights.

 Listen on apple podcasts